segment-integrations/connect-kafka/README.md

 Connect [Segment](https://segment.com/) to [Kafka](http://kafka.apache.org/) in 5 minutes.
 Pipe Segment's data sources into your Kafka cluster.

 ## Features
 `connect-kafka` is a simple server that you deploy in your infrastructure.
-It listens for Segment data stream events and forwards them to your Kafka instance.
+It listens for Segment events and forwards them to the Kafka topic of your choice.

 - Easily forward web, mobile, server analytics events to your Kafka instance
 - Deploys in your infrastructure